YutaMoriJP/kantan-hooks-docs/docs/tutorial-basics/useClipboard.md

 The `useClipboard` hook helps you to easily use the copying feature from the [`Clipboard API`](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).

 The `useClipboard` hook accepts 2 arguments.
 The first argument is the value that you want to be copied to the user's clipboard.
-The second argument is boolean state that should update if the user chooses to copy something to their clipboard, like a code example.
+The second argument is a boolean state that should update if the user chooses to copy something to their clipboard, like a code example.
 Note that the value of the boolean does not matter.
 It can update from `true` to `false` or vice versa.
 What matters is that the boolean state is updated, like after clicking a button, `<button>copy</button>`.

 ```jsx
 //The first argument is the value that will be copied to the clipboard